blebrun001/COR-IPHES-viewer/README.md

 ## Deployment
 The project is static and can be hosted on any file-based platform (GitHub Pages, Netlify, nginx, …):
-1. Serve the `website/` directory as the site root.
+1. Serve the repository root directory (the one containing `index.html`).
 2. Enforce HTTPS whenever possible (the Dataverse API is HTTPS-only).
 3. Confirm that `https://dataverse.csuc.cat` is reachable from the hosting environment (no restrictive firewalls).